antor44/livestream_video/README.md

 For example, on an older PC, such as Intel i7/Xeon processors from the Haswell series, for real-time transcriptions, models up to `base` or `small` can be run at most, perhaps up to 2-3 instances at a time with `base` models.
 On a current powerful computer, the possibilities are much greater; even with a mid-range graphics card like any NVIDIA RTX, it is possible to run many instances with larger models like `large-v2`.

 A notable advantage lies in the specific design of `playlist4whisper.py` and `livestream_video.sh` for real-time video stream transcription.
-Both scripts process small, discrete audio chunks sequentially. **Unlike processing a large pre-recorded file, which can cause the program to pre-allocate larger memory buffers upfront,** this chunk-based approach keeps the memory footprint per instance stable and relatively low after initialization.
-Consequently, the probability of out-of-memory errors is minimal even up to very high limits, allowing users to push their hardware's concurrent processing capabilities to the absolute maximum efficiently.
+Both scripts process small, discrete audio chunks sequentially.
+This chunk-based approach keeps the memory footprint per instance stable and relatively low after initialization. **Conversely, workloads involving subtitle generation from a complete file, or those configured with very large audio chunks (`step` size), behave differently.
+These tasks often cause the program to pre-allocate significantly larger memory buffers on the GPU upfront.
+This dramatically increases the VRAM pressure per instance, making out-of-memory errors far more likely, especially when attempting to run multiple concurrent instances.**

 However, you may observe a modern PC seemingly running even more instances than its physical VRAM should theoretically allow.
 To understand the limits and risks, we must look deeper.